Skip to main content

 For Douglas, roster construction isn't a quick fix.
 "Ultimately, I think when you look at successful organizations, no matter what the sport, you don't see a lot of teams that build long-term success by buying their way out of it," he said in 2020.
 "You see the teams, the organizations that have long-term success, they draft well, and they develop their players."

 Entering any draft, the mission for Douglas is always the same – add difference makers that fit within the culture and scheme.
-Over his four drafts as the general manager (2020-23), he has done just that, using top 45 picks on both sides of the ball, selecting edge Will McDonald IV (No. 15, 2023), center Joe Tippmann (No. 43, 2023), cornerback Sauce Gardner (No. 4, 2022), wide receiver Garrett Wilson (No. 10, 2022), edge Jermaine Johnson (No. 26, 2022), running back Breece Hall (No. 36, 2022), quarterback Zach Wilson (No. 2, 2021), Alijah Vera-Tucker (No. 14, 2021), and tackle Mekhi Becton (No. 11, 2020), while showing mobility in each draft to target key players via moving up, first with Alijah Vera-Tucker and again in 2022 with Jermaine Johnson and Breece Hall.
+Over his five drafts as the general manager (2020-24), he has done just that, using top 45 picks on both sides of the ball, selecting tackle Olu Fashanu (No. 11, 2024), edge Will McDonald IV (No. 15, 2023), center Joe Tippmann (No. 43, 2023), cornerback Sauce Gardner (No. 4, 2022), wide receiver Garrett Wilson (No. 10, 2022), edge Jermaine Johnson (No. 26, 2022), running back Breece Hall (No. 36, 2022), and offensive lineman Alijah Vera-Tucker (No. 14, 2021), while showing mobility in each draft to target key players via moving up, first with Vera-Tucker and again in 2022 with Hall and Pro Bowler Johnson (2023).

 Throughout his time in the League, Douglas has put in the work and paid his dues, working as both a pro and college scout in Baltimore, Chicago, and Philadelphia, and helping shape three different Super Bowl winning rosters.
 Before joining the Jets, he spent the previous three seasons as the vice president of player personnel with the Eagles.
-In Philadelphia, he was a key component in acquiring many of the players that helped win Super Bowl LII, including the game's MVP, quarterback Nick Foles
+In Philadelphia, he was a key component in acquiring many of the players that helped win Super Bowl LII, including the game's MVP, quarterback Nick Foles.

 Using every avenue to help improve the team, Douglas was part of a front office that acquired the players who scored all but two of the team's postseason touchdowns, including four of the five scores in the Super Bowl.
 A trio of 2017 unrestricted free agent signings - LeGarrette Blount, Foles and Alshon Jeffery – as well as a pair of street free agents – Patrick Robinson and Torrey Smith – all contributed scores on the team's title run.
 The Eagles' leading receiver in the Super Bowl, running back Corey Clement, was signed as an undrafted free agent, while the team's leading rusher in the game, running back Jay Ajayi, joined the club as a midseason-trade acquisition.